 Exploring ‘skills adjacencies’—taking people with related or relevant experience in another sector or industry and training in technology—is another rising trend.

-HCL Technologies has found synergies between civil engineers and program managers, for example.
+HCLTech has found synergies between civil engineers and program managers, for example.

 “The vast majority of jobs in tech require learning agility and you can find that in a lot of places,” adds Schultz.